Thriving Regional Economic Drivers

-The 4FrontED Region experiences continued growth and strength in business due to these continuous economic drivers:
+The 4FrontED Binational Megaregion experiences continued growth and strength in business due to these continuous economic drivers:

-Expanding manufacturing in Sonora, Mexico offers a tremendous potential for a strong supplier attraction strategy.
+Expanding manufacturing in Sonora, Mexico, offers tremendous potential for a strong supplier attraction strategy.
 Arizona border communities have a long history with maquiladoras and as a result communities on both sides of the border share labor and support resources.
 Logistics, warehousing, and distribution businesses play important support roles.

 The travel and tourism industry is a highly-ranked Arizona export industry.
 Communities throughout the state benefit from the tax revenues generated as well as jobs created from tourism.
 Binational tourism assets include historical sites, recreational facilities and amenities, and entertainment that can be promoted to draw more visitors to the region.

-Our powerful economic region includes the Arizona cities of Yuma, San Luis, Somerton, Wellton and the Sonoran city of San Luis, Rio Colorado.
-We are truly on the forefront of everything!
+Our powerful economic binational megaregion includes the Arizona cities of Yuma, San Luis, Somerton, Wellton, and the Sonoran city of San Luis, Rio Colorado.
+We are truly at the forefront of everything!